ni/nimble/packages/nimble-components/CONTRIBUTING.md

 ## Package overview

 This package contains a library of NI-styled web components.
+Components are built using [custom elements](https://web.dev/custom-elements-v1/) and [Shadow DOM](https://web.dev/shadowdom-v1/) which are native features in modern browsers.

 The library is built on the open source [FAST Design System library](https://fast.design) created by Microsoft.
 This provides several useful starting points: